 There is a risk of excessive fluid absorption from the fluid used to distend the womb during the procedure (1-5%).
 Fluid balance should be monitored during the procedure to reduce this risk.

 Transmural myomectomies also have the potential for adhesion, especially when combined with uterine ischemia.
 Uterine arteries embolization also carries a risk of adhesions.

 If you think you may have a claim following Fibroid Resection Causing Pain Infertility and Asherman’s then call us in confidence to discuss your issue.
 We are happy to talk through what has happened and advise you on a potential claim.
-Call us for FREE on 0800 470 2009 or email Dr Victoria Handley at email@example.com
+If you want to make an Ashermans Claim Call us for FREE on 0800 470 2009 or email Dr Victoria Handley at firstname.lastname@example.org